openjdm/openjdm.github.io/book/reinforcement_learning.md

 accuracy.
 However, because the efficiency is so much greater, modern thinking is that this possible decrease in accuracy is worth it.

 ## Computational methods overview

-One of the simplest types of computational reinforcement learning is called the Multi Armed Bandit.
+One of the simplest types of computational reinforcement learning is called the Multi Armed Bandit (MAB).
 In this problem, let us imagine that we have a machine with k possible levers, each of which, when pulled, will give a random reward with a specific mean.
 Before pulling any levers, we have no knowledge of what reward this might be, but we know we want to